Brian-Dennis/learning-flask/README.md

 ### Prerequisites

-Things you will need installed to make this application work is pip, flask, python, terminal, web browser.
+Things you will need installed to make this application work is.

 ```
-Give examples
+pip, flask, python, terminal, web browser
 ```

 ### Installing